 We are excited to welcome you and we want to make your visit as safe and enjoyable as possible.
 This means there will be some changes to the way you visit.

-We are admitting fewer people into the museum and grounds, so we can provide a safe and enjoyable experience for everyone.
-We are currently operating with fewer staff and volunteers than previously so we appreciate your assistance during your visit.
+We are currently operating with fewer staff and volunteers than previously so we appreciate your assistance and understanding during your visit.

 How to book:

 - Please arrive within 10 minutes of the start time of your ticket.
 You may need to queue for a short time while tickets are checked.
 If you arrive late, we’ll not be able to guarantee you immediate entry.

 - Please have your ticket ready to show our staff either on your phone or a printed copy.

 - If you are paying on arrival please consider Gift Aid.
 If you are a UK taxpayer and you make a Gift Aid donation, the Museum can claim back extra money from the government through the Gift Aid scheme.
 This means that your donation is worth even more to the Museum.
 For every pound paid, we can claim back £0.25, so if your donation was £10 we can claim back an extra £2.50.
 By checking the box to Gift Aid while making a donation, you confirm that you agree to this statement.

 During your visit:

 - Face masks are no longer a requirement, however if you wish to wear one we do have some available free of charge.